Cyclafem 7/7/7

 Frequently Asked Questions

-The NDC Packaged Code 76413-104-28 is assigned to a package of 1 blister pack in 1 carton / 1 kit in 1 blister pack of Cyclafem 7/7/7, labeled by Central Texas Community Health Centers.
-The product's dosage form is and is administered via form.
+The code 76413-104-28 identifies a specific commercial package of 1 blister pack in 1 carton / 1 kit in 1 blister pack of Cyclafem 7/7/7, labeled by Central Texas Community Health Centers.
+This is formulated for use and contains as the active substance.